How to Build a Real Estate Website: The Ultimate Guide

 Real estate is one of the most competitive industries.
 Finding ways to stand apart from other agents pursuing the same kind of clients is a constant challenge.

-Before you start brainstorming real estate website content and design ideas, take a moment to scope out what fellow agents in your market are doing online.
+Building a real estate website is one way to establish your own identity and stand out from the crowd.
+Before you start brainstorming your real estate website content and design ideas, take a moment to scope out what fellow agents in your market are doing online.

 Take note of similarities, things you like and don’t like, and any opportunities you see to do things a bit differently.